heathcliff26/cerberus-mergeguard/README.md

 # cerberus-mergeguard

-Combine having conditional workflows with automerging by requiring only the cerberus status check.
-The check will only succeed if all other checks have passed.
+Use cerberus bot to combine conditional workflows in big monorepos with required status checks.

+Instead of having empty runs, crazy bash magic or other tricks, you only need to mark the "cerberus-mergeguard" status as required.

 ## Table of Contents